 In California, 31 energy projects have been delayed or cancelled.
 These potential projects include a variety of gas, solar, wind and bio-fuels.
 Regulatory barriers, an inefficient review process, and continual threats of legal action create a business environment unsuitable for energy expansion and development.
 The first step of increased energy production is allowing companies to begin production.

-I am a co-sponsor of the “Defending America’s Affordable Energy and Jobs Act” which prevents Washington bureaucrats from implementing the federal Cap and Trade plan.
+I co-sponsored of the “Defending America’s Affordable Energy and Jobs Act” which prevents Washington bureaucrats from implementing the federal Cap and Trade plan.
 This bill removes dozens of current EPA regulations which unnecessarily drive up energy costs and inhibit job creation.
 This bill also prevents state legislatures from taxing greenhouse gas emissions.
 Removing these regulatory burdens is necessary to allow businesses to flourish and develop alternative means of energy production.

 Renewable and clean energy sources like nuclear, wind, solar, and lithium-ion car batteries for electric hybrids will provide the base of our energy supply in the future.
 New, clean technology is doubling car battery capacity every two years for hybrid vehicles.
 Improvements in vehicular fuel efficiency have also helped, benefiting the environment and lessening our reliance on oil.
 In the interim, however, it is vital that we tap into our natural resources.
 A now restricted Alaskan site has an estimated 10.6 billion barrels of oil, and the oil shale reserves in Colorado, Utah, and Wyoming hold nearly 1.8 trillion barrels of crude oil, but are closed to exploration.